Introduction to Animation

 This online course features the following types of interaction:

 - Live critiques

-This fall, Introduction to Animation is taught remotely and consist of demos, studio work, projects and critiques.
+This class is taught remotely and consist of demos, studio work, projects and critiques.
 Google Drive will be used for all document sharing and turning in assignments.
 Zoom will be used for class time, critiques and demos.
 Students will also schedule one-on-one meetings with Zoom.

 Creative Cloud (downloadable for free after you register and set up your MassArt Net ID – email account)

 Notecards/Paper, Scissors, Pencil, Liquid Glue, hole punchers, external hard drive